Role

 • Strategic clarity – frames options and trade-offs without running the business.

-• Governance strength - audit quality, risk register, delegated authorities, board papers that drive decisions.
+• Governance strength – audit quality, risk register, delegated authorities, and board papers that drive decisions.

-• People judgement - CEO support and challenge, succession planning, balanced compensation.
+• People judgement – CEO support and challenge, succession planning, and balanced compensation.

-• Sector insight - understands unit economics, GTM, product and data considerations in tech businesses.
+• Sector insight – understands unit economics, GTM, product, data, and complexities that shape technology and growth businesses.

 • Communication – crisp narrative to investors, lenders, and partners.
 No surprises.